National Assembly (Nigeria): Women in the National Assembly

 Women face multiple obstacles that limit them in their political participation, and this has an effect on the number of women who are represented in government.
 These obstacles are related to the high cost of politics, which prevents women for standing for positions, as some women are not able to afford the mandatory expression of interest and nomination forms.
 These forms are required by political parties to run for positions on their platforms in addition to the campaign costs.
 Women are disproportionately affected by this because there is inadequate access to education for women compared to their male counterparts and poor access to education translates to poor access to gainful employment, unpaid labor, unequal access to inheritance rights, and discrimination - all obstacles that limit the participation of women in politics.

 Mercy Ette argues that there has been less participation of women in politics as a result of the influence of the media.
 She argues that the media has reinforced a patriarchy in politics and has downplayed the participation of women in politics.
 The failure of political parties to choose women as strong candidates has also contributed greatly to lack of effective participation of women in politics.
 These women are often given subordinate positions where they are able to change little to nothing or affect decisions in the political society.
 Despite the challenges faced by women in Nigerian politics, there has been an increasing number of female participation in politics over the years.
 In 1999 3 women were elected to the senate and 12 to the House of Representatives after two rounds of elections.
 Later the number of women in senate has gone up to 8 in 2007, but this number later dropped in 2011.
 The overall national average for women participation is around 6% for elective and appointive positions which is below the West African sub regional average of 15%.
 Nigeria ranks the 32nd out of the 35 sub Saharan countries when it comes to representation of women in politics.
-The upcoming 2023 elections is facing similar criticisms, as there are just 6 female aspirants who have joined the presidential race to succeed Muhammadu Buhari.
+The 2023 elections faced similar criticisms, as there were only 6 female aspirants who joined the presidential race to succeed Muhammadu Buhari.